system-zero/system-zero/src/data/semantics/Language.md

        - all of them match the function name and most of them the function arguments of their counterparts

        - not all of them they call their equivalents

        - with the same consistent way, they are being used in C which writes this code

      - those are all excuses to avoid writting extented documentation

 # Library
   # Argparse Interface

-    loadfile ("argparse")
+    include ("argparse")
     var argparse = New Argparse (num_options, argparse_flags, message)
     argparse.add (variableName, shortopt, longopt, description, type, arg_flags) var retval = argparse.process (argv, start_index)